 Another long-established Venetian tradition is that of mask making, which dates way back to the 1200s and over time became synonymous with Venice’s famous Carnevale.
 Sergio Boldrin’s workshop, La Bottega dei Mascareri (San Polo, 80, Rialto Bridge; San Polo, 2720, Calle Dei Saoneri) is one of the oldest mask-making ateliers in Venice.
 ‘The mask is a symbol of Venice,’ he says.
 ‘Our city is very deep and changeable.
 Like the mask, there is both the face to the world and the personality that lies beneath, waiting to be revealed.
 Many people see just one aspect of Venice when they come here, but there are many levels.’

-As you’d expect in Italy, pasta and risotto feature heavily on the menu.
+As you’d expect on a cruise to Italy, pasta and risotto feature heavily on the menu.
 In Venice they’re particularly fond of al nero di seppia, or squid ink, which imparts a delicious briny flavour.
 Or try bigoli in salsa: wholewheat bigoli (long, spaghetti-like tubes) with onions and sardines or anchovies.

 The city is a seafood-lover’s paradise.
 Local delicacies include sarde in saor (sweet-and-sour sardines cooked in a tangy sauce of vinegar, onions, pine nuts and raisins) and moeche – fried soft-shell crabs that are only available in the spring and autumn when they briefly shed their shells.